johnpatrickmorgan/NavigationBackport/README.md

 ## Support for iOS/tvOS 13

 This library targets iOS/tvOS versions 14 and above, since it uses `StateObject`, which is unavailable on iOS/tvOS 13.
 However, there is an `ios13` branch, which uses [SwiftUIBackports](https://github.com/shaps80/SwiftUIBackports)' backported StateObject, so that it works on iOS/tvOS 13 too.

+## FlowStacks

+Want to further upgrade your navigation APIs?
+[FlowStacks](https://github.com/johnpatrickmorgan/FlowStacks) enhances these familiar APIs to allow you to additionally drive sheet and full-screen cover navigation from a single unified interface.